 ‘Pallavi, I have no problem sharing my sexual stories but the challenge is it is not limited to me.
 It involves one more person that is my husband.
 And he might not be comfortable.’

 I wonder, what is it about sex that makes it a secret, a private matter?
-I believe, as adults we all know what sex is, even an adultery for that matter.
+I believe, as adults we all know what sex is.
 We all know what happens between a man and a woman inside a closed room.
 It is an absolutely normal behavior!

-Here, I would like to refer to the book ‘The Story of a Marriage – by Dennis Covington, Vicki Covington’.
+There’s a book named ‘The Story of a Marriage’ – by Dennis Covington, Vicki Covington.
 The book is an autobiographical tale of Covingtons, a married writer-couple.
 In it they describe their alcoholism, drug use, her abortion, and their numerous adulterous affairs.
 The book caused quite a stir, not because of their personal revelations, but because of their sexual revelations.
 In a certain chapter of his book, Dennis Covington talks about relationship between sex and privacy.